How to check Merchant Category Codes (MCCs) before making a purchase

 • Provides MCCs based on Mastercard; there is a slight (though remote) chance that Visa codes differently

-Amaze Cardholders can use the Instarem app to check the MCC of a merchant by first putting a temporary block on their Amaze Card (tap on Card > Lock Card).
+Amaze Cardholders can use the Instarem app to check the MCC of a merchant, either by:

-After this, attempt to pay the merchant.
-The transaction will fail, of course, but you can then go back to the Instarem app, tap on Activity, and see the failed transaction’s details- including MCC.
+The transaction will again fail, but you can then go back to the Instarem app, tap on Activity, and see the failed transaction’s details including MCC.

 Screenshot: Xris